tupelo-schneck/its-electric/trunk/README.txt

   -Dorg.apache.commons.logging.simplelog.defaultlog=trace
 to have "it's electric" dump trace output.

+If you have memory issues, consider giving java more memory using an option like -Xmx128M .

 (2) Next you'll need to set up the "it's electric" web files its-electric.html and its-electric.js (and also the "wait icon"